-The Cova-1 well is situated in approximately 1,900m of water in the Timor Trough.
-The Timor Trough, in which the drilling program is located, is classified as the bathypelagic zone (defined as between 1,000m and 4,000m deep).
-Sunlight does not penetrate the bathypelagic zone and bioluminescence is the only light.
+The permit area is situated in water depths exceeding 1000m and is therefore in the bathypelagic zone (defined as between 1,000m and 4,000m deep).
+Sunlight does not penetrate the bathypelagic zone and bioluminescence is the only light (Ryan 2009).
 Despite the lack of light, the biota of the bathypelagic zone is diverse and sperm whales (Physeter macrocephalus) are capable of diving to the bathypelagic zone to feed on deep sea cephalopods and other megafauna.

 As no plants can grow in the bathypelagic zone because of lack of light, the fauna are carnivorous, catching in their wide jaws the falling debris of the organisms which exist above them.
-Fish are common in the bathypelagic zone, typically feeding by ambushing prey or by attracting prey using bioluminescent lures.
-Due to the relatively small changes in pressure with depth, fish inhabiting the bathypelagic zone can move freely over wide depth changes without being affected by pressure changes.
+Fish are common in the bathypelagic zone, typically feeding by ambushing prey or by attracting prey using bioluminescent lures. relatively small changes in pressure with depth, fish inhabiting the bathypelagic zone can move freely over wide depth changes without being affected by pressure changes (Ryan 2009).
 As such, fish species occurring in the baythypelagic zone would be expected to occur over wide depth and geographical ranges.

-Benthic invertebrates inhabiting the seabed would be expected to exhibit high diversity though low abundance and productivity due to the water depth, lack of light and reliance on detrital "rain" to drive deep sea ecosystems.
+Benthic invertebrates inhabiting the seabed would be expected to exhibit high diversity though low abundance and productivity due to the water depth, lack of light and reliance on detrital "rain" to drive deep sea ecosystems (Ryan 2009).
 Infaunal assemblages would be expected to be dominated by polychaete worms and crustaceans as is typical of marine infaunal assemblages elsewhere including those of continental shelf and slope habitats of the Timor Sea.